opendatamesh-initiative/odm-specification-dpdescriptor/versions/1.0.0-DRAFT.md

 ### <a name="specificationExtensions"></a>Specification Extensions

 While the [Data Product Descriptor Specification](#definitionsDpdsSpecification) tries to accommodate most use cases, additional data can be added to extend the specification at certain points.

-The extensions properties are implemented as patterned fields that are always prefixed by `"x-"`.
+The extension properties are implemented as patterned fields that are always prefixed by `"x-"`.

 Field Pattern | Type | Description
 ---|:---:|---